CatX711/GreetLang/GreetlangPlus.md

 <br />

 What would a programming language be without Classes?
 Ah, OOP, sweet, sweet **Object Oriented Programming.** <br />
 To be as functional as possible, GreetLang+ does in fact include Classes.
-Afer breaking their heart, now I can undo my bad deeds.
+After breaking their heart, now I can undo my bad deeds.
 Java developers, welcome, because you're *definitely* going to love this!

 <br />